Hexemer/Arthurs-Seat-Flower-visitation-Networks/README.md

 # Arthur's Seat Flower-Visitation Networks

 This repository contains raw data, annotated R code (version 4.6.0), and figures used to analyse flower-visitor interactions at restored wildflower populations on Arthur's Seat, Edinburgh, Scotland.
-The study investigated  visitation, flower-visitor network structure, flower visitor community composition, and the sharing of flower visitor taxa between restored and non-restored plant species.
+The study investigated visitation, flower-visitor network structure, flower-visitor community composition, and the sharing of flower-visitor taxa between restored and non-restored plant species.

-Flower visitation surveys were conducted at two sites within Holyrood Park.
-During each survey, plant and visitor identity, flower-visitor visits, floral abundance, time period, and environmental conditions were recorded.
+Flower-visitation surveys were conducted at two sites within Holyrood Park.
+During each survey, plant and visitor identity, flower visits, floral abundance, time period, and environmental conditions were recorded.
 Environmental variables included temperature, solar radiation, relative humidity, and wind speed.

-Flower-visitors were identified to the lowest reliable taxonomic level possible in the field.
+Flower visitors were identified to the lowest reliable taxonomic level possible in the field.

 The data were used to investigate temporal and spatial variation in visitation, environmental drivers of visitation, differences among flower-visitor groups, plant species attractiveness, flower-visitor community composition, and flower-visitation network structure.